Corporations Elections Licensing Securities

 Please review the American Occupational Therapy Association’s website (www.aota.org) for their guidelines and procedures.
 In addition, review your school’s policy and procedures on providing occupational therapy services to students within the school systems.

 The Georgia State Board of Occupational Therapy does not issue letters of good standing.
-If another licensing authority or employer requires an official statement about the status of a license in this state, the licensee must complete the license verification request form and submit it along with the applicable fee to the board office.
+If another licensing authority or employer requires an official statement about the status of a license in this state, the licensee must complete the "Duplicate License - License Verification Request Form" located under the Application/Forms downloads section of the website and submit it along with the applicable fee to the board office.
 The license verification request will be processed and forwarded to the entity indicated on the form.